Justin Germano: Cleveland Indians

 On March 17, 2010, Germano signed a minor league contract with the Cleveland Indians.
-On July 30, 2010 Germano was called up by the Cleveland Indians to join the bullpen for the Friday night game against the Toronto Blue Jays.
+On July 30, Germano was called up by the Cleveland Indians to join their bullpen ahead of the team's upcoming game against the Toronto Blue Jays.

-Germano was designated for assignment by the Indians on May 19, 2011 to make room on the active roster for Luis Valbuena.

-On July 26, 2011, Germano threw a perfect game while on assignment with the Indians' Triple-A affiliate, the Columbus Clippers.
+Germano was designated for assignment by the Indians on May 19, 2011, to make room on the active roster for Luis Valbuena.
+On July 26, Germano threw a perfect game while on assignment with the Indians' Triple–A affiliate, the Columbus Clippers.
 He threw 60 strikes in 95 pitches to help lead the Clippers to a 3–0 victory over the Syracuse Chiefs.
 This was the first perfect game in Clippers history, and only the fifth to be thrown in the history of the International League.

 Samsung Lions

 Germano was sold to the Samsung Lions of the KBO League on August 5, 2011.